 DLR presented the satellite mission concept "CO2image" that will complement the suite of planned CO2 sensor able to detect small point sources with a spatial resolution of 50x50 m2.
-A fleet of CO2Image sensors would be able to monitor roughly 80% of the CO2 emissions from coal-fired power plants worldwide.
-One mission design element relates to adjusting local overpass times in order to achieve the mission objectives considering the diurnal variability of turbulence, cloud cover, wind speed and uncertainty, and measurement geometry.
-First results suggest an advantage to measuring earlier in the day, in contrast to the afternoon overpass time of most current missions targeting greenhouse gases.
+A fleet of CO2Image 4.12 Aerosols sensors would be able to monitor roughly 80% of the CO2 emissions from coal-fired power plants worldwide.
+One mission design element relates to adjusting local overpass times in order to achieve DLR presented an ensemble algorithm for AOD applied within the Copernicus Climate Change Service the mission objectives considering the diurnal variability of turbulence, cloud cover, wind speed and (C3S) to several sensors: AATSR (and ATSR-2), SLSTR, OLCI and IASI.
+This algorithm uses the pixeluncertainty, and measurement geometry.
+First results suggest an advantage to measuring earlier in level uncertainties of several algorithms for the same sensor.
+Before calculating the ensemble results, the day, in contrast to the afternoon overpass time of most current missions targeting greenhouse the pixel-level uncertainties of all algorithms/instruments were evaluated against true errors versus gases.
 The instrument will be able also to retrieve methane.
-DLR also clarified that it is important to look closely at the boundary layer evolution relevant for measurements and models especially in early morning conditions.
+DLR also clarified that it is important to AERONET.
+Validation of gridded daily ensemble products showed clear beneficial effects for the IASI look closely at the boundary layer evolution relevant for measurements and models especially in early ensemble, slight effects for ATSR-2 and SLSTR and limited impact for OLCI. morning conditions.

-Total column concentrations of GHGs and other climate relevant gases retrieved from ground-based solar absorption measurements using Fourier transform infrared (FTIR) spectrometers used in the Total Carbon Column Observing Network (TCCON) are a primary source of reference data for validating satellite data.
+In the 2020s a number of satellites with Multi-Angle Polarimetric (MAP) instruments will be launched.
+Total column concentrations of GHGs and other climate relevant gases retrieved from ground-based KNMI showed the great potential of these polarisation sensitive sensors to retrieve high quality information solar absorption measurements using Fourier transform infrared (FTIR) spectrometers used in the Total on aerosol optical properties (size distribution, refractive index, shape).
+In the framework of the HARPOL Carbon Column Observing Network (TCCON) are a primary source of reference data for validating satellite project two full inversion algorithms (GRASP and RemoTAP) have been presented identifying for each data.
 Instruments sample the whole atmospheric column, similar to the satellites.
-BIRA-IASB presented portable low-resolution FTIRs, one of which is the EM27/SUN that is used by the Collaborative Carbon Column Observing Network (COCCON).
+BIRA-IASB presented of them strong/weak points and suggesting the optimized approach to retrieve aerosol properties.
+As portable low-resolution FTIRs, one of which is the EM27/SUN that is used by the Collaborative Carbon it was noted, the objective of the HAPROL project is to suggest the potential optimizations of aerosol

+Column Observing Network (COCCON).
 These low resolution spectrometers allow a denser distribution of the ground-based stations providing high quality data comparable to TCCON stations.
 Data from these instruments is already available for the satellites products validation activities.